kimapatel/dsp/lessons/command_line/command_line_lecture.md

 Now nothing shows up on the screen.
 List the files and see if you can tell why.

 > Hint: we learned how to list all the files up above.
+Nothing showed up on the screen because that file didn't originally exist but now it does.
+After entering ls to list the file, now test_file.txt shows up.

 The greater than says, "put that output into the following file instead."